Plan your time

 Next, move on to recording:

-• Events you want to go to
+• Events you want to go to but haven’t yet confirmed or been accepted on

 • Activities you’d like to achieve (including building in time to prepare for and travel to events)

 Where you’ll need to prepare for events or activities ensure you mark off time where you’ll be focusing on this work.
 It’s easy to note the date of a “conference”, for example, but not the time you need to write your presentation, rehearse, travel, recuperate etc. Working back from the end point can ensure these key tasks are prioritised.
 You may need to co-ordinate calendars if you’re working with others on particular projects or activities, which again should be done in advance where possible.
-This focus has an additional advantage if you’re someone who’ll say yes to lots of things or can act impulsively.
-Considering what else is going on and how much work is involved in planning and preparing for different activities may help you reduce overloading your schedule, double-booking yourself, or having to drop out later on.
-It’s also much easier to say ‘no’ to something if you’ve time to consider it in depth first.

 Some people find it helps to use different colour coded pens, fonts or shading, or stickers to indicate different activities across the year, or to motivate themselves to complete records.
 These techniques may also mean you’re less likely to miss key updates and information.

 As you do this activity be mindful of your own circumstances.
-That may include your financial situation, your physical and mental health, or other personal/family commitments.
+That may include your financial situation, your physical and mental health, energy levels, or other personal/family commitments.
 Ensure that anything that goes into your diary reflects your particular needs so you don’t overload or overwhelm yourself.
 Some people find reviewing their weekly or monthly targets helps to adjust in case your circumstances alter or you discover you’re overreaching.
 It can also allow you to note what’s going on in other people’s lives who you care about, or plan if there are times when you might need to make urgent changes (e.g. due to your health or unexpected issues).
 There is more information on practical time planning in the Research Companion and the emotional labour of managing your own and other people’s schedules in Being Well In Academia.

 If you found this difficult